Retrial Motion Hearings 2014-15

 Throughout the hearings, which began with three days of testimony in August and continued into three more days in November, Scapicchio has sought to underline the criminal links among Mulligan, Acerra, Robinson, and Brazil.
 Acerra and Robinson, who were partners, were convicted in 1998 of a decade-long spree of falsifying search warrants in order to rob drug dealers and illegal immigrants.
 (Brazil escaped charges by turning evidence on his colleagues.)

 Scapicchio, in her motion, has brought forward federal grand jury testimony that, three weeks before his murder, Mulligan assisted Acerra and Robinson in robbing Commonwealth Avenue drug dealer Robert Martin.
-She has also presented a 1993 Boston Police Internal Affairs report documenting allegations that Mulligan and Robinson together robbed a Brighton drug dealer at gunpoint in 1991.
+She has also presented a 1993 Boston Police Internal Affairs report documenting allegations that Mulligan and Robinson together robbed an Allston- Brighton drug dealer at gunpoint in 1991.

 Prosecutors countered that Detective Mulligan had no way of knowing the September 1993 Martin drug bust was illegitimate, noting that his name did not appear on the search warrant nor on any other falsified warrant submitted by the later-disgraced detectives.
-And, since the Brighton armed robbery did not involve a search warrant, they do not consider it part and parcel of the men’s criminal scheme.
+And, since the Allston-Brighton armed robbery did not involve a search warrant, they do not consider it part and parcel of the men’s criminal scheme.

 Scapicchio argues that Acerra, Robinson, and Brazil’s double lives as partners in crime with Mulligan comprised a conflict of interest as they investigated Mulligan’s murder, making them intent on covering their own criminal tracks.
-This is why she believes Acerra wiped Mulligan’s phone clean and brought forward the teenaged niece of the woman he lived with – the only eyewitness in the case – to identify Sean Ellis from photos, effectively halting the investigation.
+This is why she believes Acerra wiped Mulligan’s phone clean and brought forward the teenage niece of the woman he lived with – the only eyewitness in the case – to identify Sean Ellis from photos, effectively halting the investigation.

-Moreover, Mulligan’s girlfriend’s roommate, who lived at Mulligan’s condominium complex, told police that Walter Robinson removed money from the detective’s unit immediately after his murder – money never declared to the police department, Scapicchio points out.
+Moreover, Mulligan’s girlfriend’s roommate, who lived at Mulligan’s condominium complex, told police that Walter Robinson removed money from the detective’s unit immediately after his murder, money never declared to the police department, Scapicchio points out.
 She believes the funds were illegal proceeds from drug robberies.

 The attorney cited further ties binding Mulligan and Acerra: They lived in the same condominium complex; Acerra had a key to Mulligan’s unit; and he bought his unit from Mulligan (who had purchased 6 units as investments) using a down payment he borrowed from Mulligan.

-With the evidentiary hearings now ended, prosecutors Paul Linn and Edmond Zabin and attorneys Rosemary Scapicchio and Jillise McDonough will have 30 days after transcripts are completed to submit their final arguments; both sides will present oral arguments on a date to be determined by Judge Carol Ball, who is expect to rule in spring.
+With the evidentiary hearings now ended, prosecutors Paul Linn and Edmond Zabin and attorneys Rosemary Scapicchio and Jillise McDonough will have 30 days after transcripts are completed to submit their final arguments.
+Both sides will present oral arguments on a date to be determined by Judge Carol Ball, who is expect to rule in spring.

 * * *

-Video of Attorney Scapicchio's Comments
+Video of Attorney Scapicchio's Comments after final arguments on April 9, 2015.

 (5) ELLIS RETRIAL MOTION HEARINGS: Final arguments, April 9, 2015